hashkat/hashkat/docs/developers.md

 *  0.9 		-> 0.925 	agent_2 retweets
 *  0.925 	-> 1.0		agent_2 follows

-A random number is generated, an action taken, **R** recalculated and the cycle repeats.
+A random number is generated.
+Let us assume that number is 0.76.
+Then the action taken is that agent_2 tweets.
+At this point **R** recalculated, time increments, and the cycle repeats.
 As we can see **R** increases rapidly.

 #### Time Compression

-As the absolute value of R increases (in our example it as gone from 40 to 80), time compresses.
+As the absolute value of R increases (in our example it has gone from 40 to 80), time compresses.

 If **use_random_time_increment** in **INFILE.yaml** is enabled, a different random number **r<sub>t</sub>** is generated, and time will move forward by: